anushka369/MongoDB-AI-Agent/README.md

 # MongoDB GenAI Developer Day

+Learnt the foundational/core concepts behind AI agents, like: reasoning, tools, and memory.
+Covered different agent architectures and built a hands-on MongoDB learning agent using Jupyter Notebook templates with pseudocode.
+Found out how to build production-grade agentic applications using MongoDB.
+Developed controllable, reliable agentic workflows with LangGraph.

 This repository is home to all the Jupyter Notebooks required for MongoDB's GenAI Developer Day.
 The self-paced versions of the Developer Days workshops are linked below:

 * [Vector Search: Beginner to Pro](https://mongodb-developer.github.io/vector-search-lab/)